Statistics Major Requirements

 - STAT 320-3 Statistical Theory & Methods 3 (Prerequisites: STAT 320-2, MATH 240-0)

-- STAT 350-0 Regression Analysis (Prerequisite or co-requisite: STAT 320-1 or equivalent see* below)
+- STAT 350-0 Regression Analysis (Prerequisite: STAT 201-0, Prerequisite or co-requisite: STAT 320-1 or equivalent see* below) or ECON 381-2 Econometrics

-*NOTE: Students may not receive credit for both STAT 320-1 and any of the following: STAT 383-0, MATH 310-1, MATH 311-1, MATH 314-0, MATH 385-0, ELEC_ENG 302-0, or IEMS 202-0.
+*NOTE: Students may not receive credit for both STAT 320-1 and any of the following: STAT 383-0, MATH 310-1, MATH 311-1, MATH 314-0, MATH 385-0, ELEC_ENG 302-0, or IEMS 302-0 (formerly IEMS 202-0).
 Although in some cases not ideal, any of these seven courses can be used to satisfy the STAT 320-1 requirement for the Statistics Major or Minor (subject to the WCAS “no double counting” rule, see https://weinberg.northwestern.edu/undergraduate/degree/double-counting-faq.html).

 If you take a STAT 320-1 equivalent course, please see this pdf for information on the topics that may not be covered in the equivalent course but that you will be required to understand for STAT 320-2.
 Students who have not taken STAT 320-1 are responsible for independently learning these topics prior to starting STAT 320-2.

-Standard methods course (1 unit)
+Standard methods course (2 units)

 - STAT 348-0 Applied Multivariate Analysis (Prerequisites: STAT 320-2, MATH 240-0, and STAT 350-0)